thomasdeml/kinesis-cli-plugin/README.md

    This command retrieves data from shard 0 of stream Test.
 It calls GetRecords every 500ms.

    `aws kinesis pull --stream-name Test --shard-id shardId-00000000000 --pull-delay 500`

+## Documentation

+NAME
+       get-shard-metrics -

+DESCRIPTION
+       Get Shard Metrics for a Kinesis Stream.
+The metrics are  sorted using the average over the specified duration as the sort key.

+SYNOPSIS
+            get-shard-metrics
+          --stream-name <value>
+          [--metric-name <value>]
+          [--statistic <value>]
+          [--start-time <value>]
+          [--end-time <value>]

+OPTIONS
+       --stream-name (string) The name of the stream

+       --metric-name (string) The name of the metric to query for.
+Default  is "IncomingRecords".
+Allowed  are  ['IncomingBytes',  'IncomingRecords',
+       'WriteProvisionedThroughputExceeded',    'OutgoingBytes',     'Outgoin-
+       gRecords',  'ReadProvisionedThroughputExceeded',  'IteratorAgeMillisec-
+       onds']:

+       --statistic (string) The name of the statistic to query for.
+Default is "Average".Allowed  are:  ['Average',  'Sum',  'SampleCount', 'Minimum',
+       'Maximum']

+       --start-time (string) The start time for the metrics to  query  for  in UTC.
+Time format is ISO8601.
+Example: "2016-10-26T03:18:00".
+Default is now minus 10 minutes.

+       --end-time (string) The end time for the metrics to query for  in  UTC.
+       Time  format  is  ISO8601.
+Example:  "2016-10-26T03:28:00".
+Default is "now".

+                                                           GET-SHARD-METRICS()